-A Non-Commercial Guide to Canmore (updated Feb 24, 2008)
+A Non-Commercial Guide to Canmore (updated April 27th, 2009)

 Climbers and other visitors often ask me where to sleep, drink, eat, etc. in Canmore, here are my choices plus some from a few other people who have written in (I reserve the right to comment on their choices, grin).
-If I've left your favorite place off the list drop me an email to gadd@gravsports.com and I'll include it.
+If I've left your favorite place off the list drop me an email I'll include it.

 Canmore has really taken off in the last five years--better food, coffee, more choices, and of course rapidly rising prices--most everything has gone up about 50 percent in the last five years.
 Those of you sporting US dollars will be even more shocked--thank George Bush for the fact that the $US now buys about half of what did five years ago in Canmore.Those with Euros will find Canmore to be reasonable compared to Davos or Chamonix.